spacetelescope/specviz/docs/getting_started.rst

 Loading a Basic Spectrum
 ------------------------

-Lets start by loading a simple, known spectrum.
+Lets start by loading a test spectrum.
 If you followed the steps in :ref:`specviz-launching`, you should see the specviz window up, but without a spectrum.

-There are two options to load a spectrum data file:
+There are two options to load a spectrum:

 1. Load the spectrum with a pre-defined data loader, or a custom user-defined data loader.
 2. Utilize the :doc:`Loader Wizard </loader_wizard>` to create a new custom loader, and use that to load your data.